okta/okta.github.io/_source/_posts/2018-09-17-desktop-app-electron-authentication.md

 **Changelog:**

-* Nov 20, 2018: Updated `flow.ts` for AppAuth 1.1.1 and added PKCE support.
+* Nov 20, 2018: Updated `flow.ts` for AppAuth 1.1.1 and changed to use its PKCE support.
 See the example app changes in [okta-appauth-js-electron-example#3](https://github.com/oktadeveloper/okta-appauth-js-electron-example/pull/3); changes to this post can be viewed in [okta.github.io#2495](https://github.com/okta/okta.github.io/pull/2495).
 * Sep 19, 2018: Updated to use Electron 3.0.0 and AppAuth 1.1.1.
 See the example app changes in [okta-appauth-js-electron-example#1](https://github.com/oktadeveloper/okta-appauth-js-electron-example/pull/1); changes to this post can be viewed in [okta.github.io#2327](https://github.com/okta/okta.github.io/pull/2327).